-It’s vital to read inversion table reviews.
-Still, even the best inversion table on the market might not be the best inversion table for you.
+It’s vital to read reviews.
+Still, even the most solid inversion equipment on the market might not be the best for you.

 It’s important to consider what you like, what you want, and what you need as much as the standard qualities of a “good” inversion table.

 There are several indicators of what makes a high-quality table.
-If you purchase a poor-quality inversion table, you’re likely to get rid of it before too long.
+If you purchase a poor-quality one, you’re likely to get rid of it before too long.

-Please consider the following features and specifications when determining which inversion table to purchase.
+Please consider the following features and specifications when determining which one to purchase.

 Sturdiness / Durability

-Your inversion table must be able to support your weight.
+Your inversion table must be able to support your body weight.

-You will be hanging by your ankles, and if the inversion table cannot support your weight, you may fall and injure yourself.
+You will be hanging by your ankles, and if it cannot support your weight, you may fall and injure yourself.

 Your head will be closest to the ground, and concussions or neck injuries may occur.

-Some inversion tables include back pads on the flat surface of the table.
-Especially if you suffer from back pain or muscle tension, you may want an inversion table outfitted with particularly soft padding.
+Some inversion tables include a back pad or a lumbar pad on the flat surface of the table.
+Especially if you suffer from lower back pain or muscle tension, you may want it outfitted with particularly soft padding.

 Thicker pads tend to be the most comfortable.
-Some inversion tables even come with upholstered memory foam!
+Some tables even come with upholstered memory foam!